 NEGUS (n). is a term that originated from Amharic, the Ethio-Semitic language which currently serves as the working language of Ethiopia, and the second most-commonly spoken Semitic language in the world, after Arabic.
 From the Amharic n’gus “King” and derived from the Eritrean and northern Ethiopia Semitic root ngś, meaning “to reign”, the word was used as a title of the sovereign, supreme leader of Ethiopia.
 The title has subsequently been used to translate the words “king” or “emperor” in Biblical literature.

 The Migration to Abyssinia is an episode in the early history of Islam.
-In approximately 615 AD, Muhammad’s first followers fled persecution by the Quraysh in Mecca and sought asylum with the Negus, the Aksum King, in Abyssinia, present-day Ethiopia, and Eritrea.
+In approximately 615 AD, Muhammad’s first followers fled persecution by the Quraysh in Mecca and sought asylum with the Negus, the Aksum King, in Abyssinia, present-day Ethiopia, and Erit

 Headquartered in Manassas Park, Virginia, Negus Beer Company has aspired to produce a product worthy of the namesake.
 Brewing and fermenting homemade beverages is a longstanding tradition throughout Africa, and varies greatly not only from region to region, but even from family to family reflecting the variety and distinctions of available ingredients.
 Traditional beers in Ethiopia include Tella, which can be made of barley, teff, sorghum, with maize or wheat sometimes used alternatively.
 Another traditional Ethiopian brew is Tej, a honey wine flavored with buckthorn.
 Legend has it that Tej was among the gifts that the Queen of Sheba presented to King Solomon.